Lost time is never found again. – Benjamin Franklin.

 These days, there is schedule optimization software for all industries, including the architectural, engineering, and construction (AEC) industry.
 Schedule optimization, which OptimoRoute, a firm that plans and optimizes routes and schedules for delivery and field service businesses, says, is “…the process of making sure each individual task or action in a schedule is aligned with your ultimate goal.
 Schedule optimization can be used by individuals and businesses alike to keep their top priority (or priorities) at the forefront when setting times for tasks to take place.”

-In construction, when there are so many variables, scheduling a project is extremely complex and time consuming.
+In construction, when there are so many variables, scheduling a project is extremely complex and time consuming, which is why schedule optimization is so important.
 General contractors, already stretched thin, regularly rush to complete a schedule as part of the bid process.
 So, they typically go with the first schedule the project planning team develops and use it as the basis for their bid.
 Often those schedules are based on a gut sense as the planning team uses their experience and opinions.
 Although this is valuable and has a place in the equation, the use of facts and data should be paramount when developing a schedule.

 So, a question arises: Is the project planners’ schedule the best schedule?
 Has it been optimized?
 Who knows?
 After all, time constraints make the idea of developing multiple schedules to account for various scenarios nearly inconceivable.

 Imagine if a general contractor’s project planning team could simulate multiple scheduling options based on various scenarios, such as adding or subtracting to the number of crews, the ideal amount of equipment, etc. This capability would transform the project planning team from number crunchers into analysts who could spend their time strategizing to determine the ideal schedule.